saurabhbhatia/ruby-search/README.md

 - Currently, the tests connect to the real json via the main search utility file.
 However, as an improvement, we could mock the http call to the remote json server.s

-- Convert `search.rb` into a module and packaged as a ruby gem.
+- Convert `search.rb` into a module and packaged as a ruby gem, so that we can consume it within an another ruby application as a library.